lindescpb/CUDERM-PRINT-WATCHER/README.md

 A simple and reliable application that watches a folder for text files, cleans them, and sends them to a printer.

-Built with love after hours — named after my family:
+Built after hours — named after my family:
 **C**hantelle, **U**llyndyss (junior), **D**aniel, **E**li and **R**aniyah Maloy ❤️

 ---